Cuahutzin/JSStuff/README.md

 # JSStuff
-Just sample code to review the lastest stuff on the language
+Just sample code to review the language lastest stuff